Tysonpower/starlinkstatus/README.md

 You'll recieve an email with instructions (you may need to check your Spam folder).
 After verifying, you'll get a second email with your API key.

 ### Install Prerequisite Software

+#### Gnu Parallel

+Since V 1.3 we use parallel to make latency collection faster, please make sure it is installed with `parallel --version`

+If you need to install it use the following command: ``sudo apt install parallel``

 #### Speedtest CLI